santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 My background was *Acolyte*, my proficient skills were: *Acrobatics, Stealth, Religion, Insight and Perception*.

-I also picked a tool proficiency from the Monk class, i choose the "Herbalism Kit" as i saw it would make a great fit for the subclass.
+I also picked a tool proficiency from the Monk class, after everyone in the table was astonished that "Herbalism Kit" was not an Artisian Tool, my DM allowed me to pick it, it makes a great fit for the subclass thematically.

 <br/>